boxcee/my-blockchain-project/README.md

 ## Testnet
 1. Make sure you have set up your `.env` file correctly.
-2. `truffle migrate --network rinkeby` to deploy smart contracts on the rinkeby network using your credentials.
+2. `truffle migrate --network rinkeby` to deploy smart contracts on the Rinkeby network using your credentials.
 3. `npm start` to start the React app.
 4. Open `http://localhost:3000` in your browser.